 Not all students are socially or academically prepared for a high performing high school immediately following their GLE 8 year.
-Any student who is not ready to be successful at the 9^{th} grade level will be notified via conversations with Applying Stage teachers and will have written notification on the 1^{st} trimester report card.
+Any student who is not ready to be successful at the 9th grade level will be notified via conversations with Applying Stage teachers and will have written notification on the 1st trimester report card.

-If a student and/or parent feels that their child isn't ready for a high performing high school, they may continue at Intergenerational Schools by reenrolling and repeating their 8th GLE year or withdraw at the parent's discretion.

-If you are choosing to reenroll, you must do so during early enrollment period to guarantee your spot for the following school year
+If a student and/or parent feels that their child isn't ready for a high performing high school, they may continue at Intergenerational Schools by re-enrolling and "repeating" their 8th GLE year while continuing to grow their skills or withdraw at the parent's discretion.
+If you are choosing to re-enroll, you must do so during early enrollment period to guarantee your spot for the following school year.

-Federal Programs and Your Rights
+Chapter Six: Federal Programs and Your Rights